wasp-lang/wasp/waspc/README.md

 4. Once close to done, run `cabal test` to confirm that the project's tests are passing (both new and old).
 5. If needed, confirm that `examples/todoApp/` is working correctly by running `cabal build` first, to build the wasp executable, and then by running that executable with `cabal run wasp-cli start` from the `examples/todoApp/` dir -> this will run the web app in development mode with the current version of your Wasp code.
    Manually inspect that app behaves ok: In the future we will add automatic integration tests, but for now testing is manual.
-6. When all is ready, and if you modified any Haskell dependencies, regenerate the cabal freeze file.
-   You can do this by running `cabal freeze` to use the existing frozen dependencies while also capturing new changes you did -> you will likely want to do this if you added a new dependency and don't want to touch frozen versions of other dependencies.
-   Or, you can completely recreate freeze file by running `rm cabal.project.freeze && cabal freeze` (or `./run refreeze`) -> you will likely want to do this if you want to get updates for packages, or if just running `cabal freeze` is too restricted by versions currently captured in freeze file.
-   If not sure what to do, it is easiest and always ok to just do `./run refreeze`.
-7. Squash all the commits into a single commit (or a few in case it makes more sense) and create a PR.
+6. Squash all the commits into a single commit (or a few in case it makes more sense) and create a PR.
    Keep an eye on CI tests -> they should all be passing, if not, look into it.
-8. If your PR changes how users(Waspers) use Wasp, make sure to also create a PR that will update the documentation, which is in a [separate repo](https://wasp-lang.dev/docs/tutorials/getting-started).
+7. If your PR changes how users(Waspers) use Wasp, make sure to also create a PR that will update the documentation, which is in a [separate repo](https://wasp-lang.dev/docs/tutorials/getting-started).
-9. Work with reviewer(s) to get the PR approved.
+8. Work with reviewer(s) to get the PR approved.
    Keep adding "fix" commits until PR is approved, then again squash them all into one commit.
-10. Reviewer will merge the branch into `main`.
+9. Reviewer will merge the branch into `main`.
 Yay!

-NOTE: What is cabal freeze file, what is its purpose?
+NOTE: Why don't you use a cabal freeze file?
-   Freeze file (`cabal.project.freeze`) plays the same role as `package.lock.json` in `npm` -> it enables reproducible builds.
-   What `cabal freeze` does is, it captures exact versions of all the cabal dependencies (recursively) used at the moment and writes them down into `cabal.project.freeze` file.
-Then, in future, `cabal` uses those versions for any commands it runs, regardless of what is written in `.cabal` file.
-   This ensures consistent builds accross CI and different development machines -> a dependency won't suddenly get updated because the patch was released (potentially causing a bug).
-   The way to think about .cabal vs cabal.project.freeze is that dependency version bounds in .cabal specify what range of dependencies are we ok with, while freeze file specifies what (in that range) we know worked last and we tested with.
+   In order to better support a wider range of developer operating systems, we have decided against using a cabal freeze file and instead use cabal's `index-state` feature to get package version pinning from hackage.
+See this question for more: https://github.com/haskell/cabal/issues/8059

 ## Design docs (aka RFCs)